ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

 If we are in the `project` directory and use `cd planning`, is a relative or absolute path being referenced?
 How do you know?

  <!-- Answer Starts Here -->
+It is a relative path beause we are telling the terminal to access "planning" based on where we currently are using "cd"
  <!-- Answer Ends Here -->

 3. Now suppose that we have an image file living inside our project.
 Would we refer to it with an absolute or relative path?
 Why?

  <!-- Answer Starts Here -->
+We want to refer to it using a relative path so that you can refer it based off of the project's directory.
  <!-- Answer Ends Here -->

 <hr>